sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/tutorials/search_and_replace_specific_terms.md

     container: ruplacer
 ```

-Save the file and run the `src campaign preview` command from above again to use `ruplacer` to replace variations of terms.
+Save the file and run the `src batch preview` command from above again to use `ruplacer` to replace variations of terms.